-Lower credit utilization ratios Reduce "proportion of balance to limit" on credit cards and home equity line of credits (HELOC) to 25% or less individually and in the aggregate.
-There two ways to do this. •Pay down the balance. •Obtain a limit increase on your accounts.
-It will cost you an inquiry whether approved or not. •A hybrid strategy is effective.
-This method will have the quickest impact on your score
+Lower credit utilization ratios This method will have the quickest impact on your score.
+Reduce "proportion of balance to limit" on credit cards and home equity line of credits (HELOC) to 25% or less individually and in the aggregate.
+There two ways to do this.
+Pay down the balance.
+Obtain a limit increase on your accounts.
+It will cost you an inquiry, whether approved or not.
+A hybrid strategy is also useful.

 Do NOT close any accounts in good standing.